jermul/jermul.github.com/source/_posts/2013-05-10-tealeaf-academy-may-cohort.markdown

 I recently joined a code boot-camp of sorts called Tealeaf Academy.
 My cohort began on May 4th and will run me about twelve weeks.

-Per the last live session of the course, some classmates asked me what resources I used to self-learn programming, so I will be posting them here.<!-- more --> Best of all, they're all free!
+Per the last live session of the course, some classmates asked me what resources I used to self-learn programming, so I will be posting them here...<!-- more --> Best of all, they're all free!
 It's amazing how many resources we have at our fingertips.

 I think a little background on me would be relevant because people should know that I am just an average guy.
 I've been familiar with computers since a young age (i'm now in my low 30s) but did <strong> not </strong> have any programming experience prior to mid January 13'.
 I took one C++ course in junior college that I dropped out of cause it was too hard.
 Since January, I have been self-teaching full time due to wanting a career change (I used to be an administrator in healthcare, where I was the "IT" guy).